yandex-cloud/docs/en/managed-mongodb/operations/databases.md

 > [!NOTE]
 >
-> Newly created databases are by default not accessible to any users of the database cluster.
-To connect to a new database, don't forget to grant necessary permissions to a user.
+> Created databases are not available to cluster users by default.
+To allow a user to connect to a new database, don't forget to grant them the necessary permission.

 ---